wp-plugins/frontpage-slideshow/readme.txt

 Tags: slideshow, frontpage, categories
 Requires at least: 2.0
 Tested up to: 2.8.4
-Stable tag: 0.4
+Stable tag: 0.5

 Frontpage Slideshow provides a slide show like you can see in linux.com front page

 == Description ==

-This plugin allows you to put a slideshow on your Wordpress frontpage.
-The slide is made of :
+This plugin allows you to put a slideshow on your Wordpress frontpage. like the one on linux.com

-    * a cliquable image zone
-    * a 4 buttons zone with
-          o a title
-          o a button specific message
-    * a text zone with
-          o the same title as button
-          o a specific message
+The slide is made of a cliquable image zone, some buttons with title and specific comment allowing to display a particular slide and a text zone to add a comment on slide.

 Images are pre-loaded and the default design is elegant and clean with a black background, transparencies ans rounded corners (except for IE).